 Scandals like Audi, closer to home the Irish banking crisis were avoidable events.
 Lack of consciousness in the decision-making process is a factor that often is not given enough attention Exclusive focus on financial gain, with no due regard for the wider community leads to bad decisions.
 Never more than now is there a need for a framework to support conscious decision making.
 Bad decisions cost.
 It is estimated that the cost to Audi is running into the billions including fines, retrospective fits, legal class action and reputation for selling cars rigged to cheat on emissions tests.

 Leading is complicated and demanding, and mindfulness won’t solve every challenge.
 However, mindfulness introduces an element of common humanity and humility to the decision-making process.
 The obsession with shareholder value exclusively at the cost of the societal and environmental damage is coming back to haunt us.
-The ESRI figures indicate work-related stress has doubled between 2010 and 2015, environmental issues are of growing concern, and there is an ever-increasing gap between the haves and have not.

 Many organisations I work with have management competency frameworks which provide training paths for managers.
 Standards topics covered include business theories around performance, people management skills and communication skills, mindfulness however as a management competency is not common.